On the Count of Three: Production

 In June 2019, it was announced that Jerrod Carmichael and Christopher Abbott would star in the film and that Carmichael would make his directorial debut from a screenplay by Ari Katcher and Ryan Welch.
 In November, it was announced that Tiffany Haddish, Henry Winkler, J. B. Smoove, and Lavell Crawford had joined the cast.
 David Carrico and Adam Paulsen agreed to produce under their Valparaiso Pictures banner, alongside Tom Werner serving as a producer under his Werner Entertainment banner.
-Principal photography commencing that same month.
+Principal photography began later that month.

 Release

 The film had its world premiere at the 2021 Sundance Film Festival, where Katcher and Welch were awarded the Waldo Salt Screenwriting Award.
-Shortly after, Annapurna Pictures and MGM's Orion Pictures acquired U.S. distribution rights to the film, which was released through their joint venture United Artists Releasing.
+In February 2021, Annapurna Pictures acquired North American distribution rights to the film for around $2 million, releasing it under its distribution pact with MGM's Orion Pictures through their joint venture United Artists Releasing.
 The film's first trailer was released on April 27, 2022, beginning with a slate promoting the National Suicide Prevention Lifeline.
 It received a limited theatrical release and a digital release on May 13, 2022.
 It was also released on the streaming service Hulu and labeled as part of their "Hulu Originals" on August 17.